 Requirements for protection

 - In a material form – How material is expressed is linked to it being reduced to a material form.
 Section 10 of the Copyright Act states that material form ‘includes any form (whether visible or not) of storage of the work or adaptation, or a substantial part of the work or adaptation, (whether or not the work or adaptation, or a substantial part of the work or adaptation, can be reproduced).’
 Writing something down, making a video or audio recording of it or notating a musical score are examples of reducing something to material form.
 What is a material form is considered further below.

 - Original – The material must be original.
-The Copyright Act does not define ‘original’ but case law has established the originality threshold, which is very low; the material must not be a mere copy to be original enough to gain copyright protection.
+The Copyright Act does not define ‘original’ but case law has established the originality threshold, which is very low.
+Basically, the material must not be a mere copy to be original enough to gain copyright protection.

 - Made by a human author – The material must have a human author who has exercised skill and labour in the creation of it.
 That’s why Naruto was found not to have copyright in her monkey selfies and one of the reasons why the outputs of AI are complicated in terms of copyright!

 In copyright terms, a material form is any tangible or physical embodiment of copyright material that can be perceived, reproduced or communicated.
 There are lots of mediums in which material can be fixed, including being: